Jordy3D/MoonbouncePlus/README.md

 ## To-Do

+- [ ] Add a toggle for horizontal/vertical Moonbounce Portal button layout
-- [ ] Add buttons to go to the Marketplace and Backpack on the Moonbounce Portal
+- [ ] Add transparent mode to the Moonbounce Portal (ie: buttons and chat)
+- [ ] Add transparency and/or size options to the item drop notification
+- [ ] Add links to the Wiki for each item in the inventory

 ## Changelog